igormironchik/md4qt/README.md

 document can be represented more then one Markdown file.
 Each file in the document starts with `MD::Anchor`, it just shows that during traverse through the document you reached new file.

+**Does the library throw exceptions?**

+ * No. This library doesn't use exceptions.
+Any text is a valid Markdown, so I don't need to inform user about errors.
+Qt itself doesn't use exceptions too.
+So you can caught only standard C++ exceptions, like `std::bad_alloc`, for example.